KaelenCarling/LumberHack/Deliverables/Deliverable 2 Requirements.md

 1. The system notifies the business that the requested data does not exist

 ## 7. User Stories
-As a recipe contributor, I want to see the rogue access point to collect information about a user so that I can use it for research for ethical hackers.
+As a recipe contributor, I want to see the rogue access point to collect information about a user so that I can use it for research for ethical hackers(Priority #10; approximately 60 hours).

-As a developer, I want to create a recipe database system so that business can manage data in a beneficial use.
+As a developer, I want to create a recipe database system so that business can manage data in a beneficial use(Priority #7; approximately 20 hours).

-As a user, I want to be able to insert my credentials into a form and submit it to the database.
+As a user, I want to be able to insert my credentials into a form and submit it to the database(Priority #4; approximately 40 hours).

-As a business, I want to be able to have access to the user’s credentials.
+As a business, I want to be able to have access to the user’s credentials(Priority #1; approximately 60 hours).

-As a business, I want to be able to manage a user’s data.
+As a business, I want to be able to manage a user’s data(Priority #3; approximately 20 hours).

-As a developer, I want to make an accessible website for users to insert their credentials.
+As a developer, I want to make an accessible website for users to insert their credentials(Priority #2; approximately 30 hours).

-As a developer, I want to see the number of views of users accessing the website.
+As a developer, I want to see the number of views of users accessing the website(Priority #9; approximately 20 hours).

-As a developer, I want to ensure the design of the form is both functional and aesthetically convincing.
+As a developer, I want to ensure the design of the form is both functional and aesthetically convincing(Priority #8; approximately 10 hours).

-As an Operator I want to be able to customize the startup options of the LumberHack.
+As an Operator I want to be able to customize the startup options of the LumberHack(Priority #5; approximately 30 hours).

-As an Operator I want to be able to have the credentials exported to a file that I can copy from.
+As an Operator I want to be able to have the credentials exported to a file that I can copy from(Priority #6; approximately 15 hours).

 ## 8. Trello
 **Trello Link**: https://trello.com/invite/b/QdXw0UKb/b24ae93df8d9fc00d48f82204c775af6/lumberhacks-cs-386